MuhammadShahzebKhan-MSK/My-Project/README.md

 ## **Project Overview**

-This project focuses on creating a complete Data Analytics Pipeline (DAP) for analyzing **Free and Low-Cost Food Programs** in Vancouver, leveraging various AWS services.
-The pipeline covers all essential stages, including data ingestion, profiling, cleaning, enrichment, protection, governance, and observability.
+This project focuses on creating a complete Data Analytics Platform (DAP) for analyzing **Free and Low-Cost Food Programs** in Vancouver City, leveraging various AWS services.
+This DAP covers all essential stages, including data ingestion, profiling, cleaning, enrichment, protection, governance, and observability.

 ## **Project Description**

 This project involves analyzing free and low-cost food programs in Vancouver to uncover patterns, trends, and insights.
-We will focus on geographic coverage, the number of food programs in each local area, and the types of organizations providing meals.
-Two separate pipelines have been created for the **Descriptive Analysis** and **Exploratory Data Analysis (EDA)** to better understand the data and provide actionable insights.
+I have focus on geographic coverage, the number of food programs in each local area, and the types of organizations providing meals.
+Two separate pipelines have been created for the **Descriptive Data Analysis** and **Exploratory Data Analysis (EDA)** to better understand the data and provide actionable insights.

 ## **Objective**

-The objective of this project is to design a scalable data pipeline that processes, analyzes, and visualizes data related to free and low-cost food programs.
+The objective of this project is to design a scalable data analytics platform that processes, analyzes, and visualizes data related to free and low-cost food programs.
 The aim is to uncover insights such as service availability, geographic coverage, and program accessibility.

 The primary goal of this project is to:
 1. **Descriptive Analysis**: Count how many food programs are available in each local area.